csound-flossmanual/csound-floss/book/05-g-granular-synthesis.md

 ;example by joachim heintz
 ~~~

 It is a tiring job to write a score line for each grain ... — no one will do this.
-But only with a small change we can read through the whole sound file by calling our *Grain* instrument only once!
+But with but a small change we can read through the whole sound file by calling our *Grain* instrument only once!
 The technique we use in the next example is to start a new instance of the *Grain* instrument by the running instance, as long as the end of the sound file has not yet been reached.
 (This technique has been described in paragraph *Self-Triggering and Recursion* of chapter [03 C](03-d-control-structures.md).)

    ***EXAMPLE 05G02_simple_grain_continuous.csd***